Support the RSPB’s Campaign to Protect Peatlands like Walshaw Moor - Send a letter to your MP objecting to the Fingleton Review

 There is growing opposition to Calderdale Energy Park / Calderdale Wind Farm on Facebook and other online platforms.
 Follow the links below to connect with various independently-run local campaign groups, websites, podcasts and blogs.
 You can voice your objections to the wind farm directly on the Calderdale Wind Farm Action Facebook Group and Hebweb.

-For Peat’s Sake is a local campaign group opposed to Calderdale Energy Park, raising awareness through leafleting and holding stalls at local events - volunteers welcome.
+For Peat’s Sake is a local campaign group opposed to Calderdale Energy Park.
+Volunteers welcome.
 Click here for leaflet

 Sign Parliamentary Petition to amend the Planning & Infrastructure Bill to ban wind farms on protected peatland